North Korea: China stomping on 'red line' in relations

 'Hyper-aggressive'

-Asked about the commentary Thursday, Chinese Ministry of Foreign Affairs spokesman Geng Shuang said Beijing had been firm in its call for the denuclearization of the Korean peninsula "to maintain the peace and stability of the region."
+Asked about the commentary Thursday, Chinese Ministry of Foreign Affairs spokesman Geng Shuang said Beijing had been firm in its call for the denuclearization of the Korean Peninsula "to maintain the peace and stability of the region."

 Global Times, a state-sanctioned tabloid, slammed the Rodong Sinmun in a rebuttal Thursday.